MustoeLab/DanceMapper/README.md

 from single-molecule DMS-MaP datasets

 -----------------------------------------
-Copywrite 2020 Anthony Mustoe
+Copywrite 2021 Anthony Mustoe

 This project is licensed under the terms of the MIT license

-Developed jointly by:
+Developed by:
-Anthony Mustoe Lab
-Baylor College of Medicine
+Anthony Mustoe Lab, Baylor College of Medicine

-Kevin Weeks Lab
-University of North Carolina
+Kevin Weeks Lab, University of North Carolina

 Contact: anthony.mustoe@bcm.edu